Your questions are welcome here!

 Please contact your insurance company to verify your maternity and birth center benefits and anticipated financial cost share for your particular plan.
 A financial agreement will be drawn up based on your current plan benefits.
 Please note that the benefits in place as of the date your baby is expected to be born are what determines your financial responsibility.

 - Administrative Fee (non-refundable and due at the first prenatal appointment) – $195

-- Childbirth Prep Course (due at the first class in the series) – $175
+- Natural Childbirth Prep Course (due at the first class in the series) – $175

 Optional fees not paid for by insurance plans or Medicaid and which must be prepaid: